MaCroTux/concurrency-fight/README.md

 # Concurrency whit abstraction

-This is a small sped testing between Spaghetti code and Abstraction code, fight
+This is a small speed testing between Spaghetti code and Abstraction code, fight

 ## In the PhpUnit under docker